-In fiscal 2019 and the majority of fiscal 2020, our pipe production and recycling facilities self-reported energy data through the Resource Advisor system from Schneider Electric.
-In fiscal 2020, we transitioned all facilities, including distribution yards, allied production facilities and office locations in the US and Canada to Resource Advisor.
-In fiscal 2021, we continued to collect data for scope 1 & 2 GHG emissions via Resource Advisor.
-Fleet emissions data is monitored using SmartWay, an EPA program that helps companies advance supply chain sustainability by measuring, benchmarking, and improving freight transportation efficiency.
+In Fiscal 2020, we transitioned all facilities, including distribution yards, allied production facilities and office locations in the US and Canada to Resource Advisor.
+In Fiscal 2021 & 2022, we continued to collect data for scope 1 & 2 GHG emissions via Resource Advisor.
+Fleet emissions data is monitored using SmartWay, an EPA program that helps companies advance supply chain sustainability by measuring, benchmarking and improving freight transportation efficiency.
 More information on Fleet Impact and efficiency can be found in the Operational Excellence section of this report.